Wesley Autrey

-Wesley Autrey (born February 6, 1956) (dubbed by the media as the "Subway Samaritan", "Subway Superman", "The Hero of Harlem" and as the "Subway Hero") is a New York City construction worker and Navy veteran who in 2007 achieved international recognition after he saved Cameron Hollopeter, a film student who had suffered a seizure and fallen onto the tracks, from being struck by a New York City Subway train.
-He is on the 2007 edition of Time 100 most influential people in the world list, made by Time magazine; the text about him was written by Donald Trump.
+Wesley Autrey (born February 6, 1956), dubbed by the media as the Subway Samaritan, Subway Superman, Hero of Harlem, and Subway Hero, is a New York City construction worker and Navy veteran.
+In 2007, he achieved international recognition when he saved Cameron Hollopeter, a film student who suffered a seizure and fell onto the tracks, from being struck by a New York City Subway train.
+He is on the 2007 edition of Time Magazine's "Time 100" Most Influential People in the World list, with a tribute written by Donald Trump.

 Subway incident

 On January 2, 2007, Autrey was waiting for a train at the 137th Street–City College station in Manhattan with his two young daughters.
 At around 12:45 p.m., he and two women noticed a young man, Cameron Hollopeter, having a seizure.
 Autrey borrowed a pen and used it to keep Hollopeter's jaw open.
 Following the seizure, Hollopeter stumbled from the platform, falling onto the tracks.